freddiehaddad/UnitFramesImproved/README.md

 ### 🎯 Complete Frame Suite

-- **Player Frame** - Enhanced health/power display with resting indicator, custom right-click menu, and an 8-slot self-buff tracker (sorted by remaining time with curated exclusions)
+- **Player Frame** - Enhanced health/power display with resting indicator, aggro-tinting highlight, custom right-click menu, and an 8-slot self-buff tracker (sorted by remaining time with curated exclusions)
 - **Target Frame** - Elite/rare detection, target buffs, your debuffs, and a comprehensive interaction menu
 - **Focus Frame** - Dedicated focus target tracking with target buffs, your debuffs, and a tailored interaction menu
 - **Target of Target** - See what your target is targeting at a glance, honoring the Interface Options toggle and visibility mode